 By the mid 1980s, with its emphasis on education, Mitsui USA's corporate giving found its focus with "named" programs such as "Mitsui USA Fellows-In-Residence" and "Mitsui USA Forums" on a number of U.S. university and college campuses, geared to encourage international understanding and U.S.-Japan relations.

-In 1987, a Mitsui USA foundation was established, and in 1989 The Mitsui USA Foundation was fully operational as the charitable arm for Mitsui USA's CSR or good corporate citizenship.
+In 1987, The Mitsui U.S.A.
+Foundation was established, and in 1989 the Foundation was fully operational as the charitable arm for Mitsui USA's Sustainability or good corporate citizenship.

 Established in 1987, The Mitsui U.S.A.
 Foundation is the philanthropic arm of Mitsui & Co.
 (U.S.A.), Inc. (Mitsui USA) for active, social contribution programs in communities where the Company does business.